-Summarised local health needs and service issues
+Local health needs and service issues

-- Suicidal people often visit primary care providers in the weeks or days before suicide but often their suicide risk is not identified and people do not receive the care or follow up support they need at this critical time. - Limited supports are available for people in distress who end up in ED by default or on a mental health trajectory, but many times their distress is related to a situational crisis in their lives. - Carers are at the frontline of suicide prevention and many sit daily with this risk and responsibility but may not having any training or skills to equip them for this.
-In addition, they may not know where to go for help or how to access the unique supports they require at this time. - Suicide prevention efforts are often fragmented and have not always been strategically planned or coordinated. - When challenges occur during a crisis, it is often at the points of intersection between different sectors.
-These entities have their own points of entry, and staff with significant variation in skills, training, and experience in mental health crisis.
-It can be unclear who should take the lead for certain situations and how information is communicated between agencies. - Service providers do not always know what the best evidence- based treatments are for people experiencing suicidal thoughts and behaviours or how to access local services and supports. - Organisations can be very risk averse due to a culture of blame.
-People in suicidal crisis can be passed back and forth between organisations without receiving the care they need. - Many mental health clinicians do not have specific training in suicide prevention or know what the best evidence-based treatments are for people experiencing suicidal thoughts and behaviours.
+- Suicidal people often visit primary care providers in the weeks or days before suicide but often their suicide risk is not identified. - Limited supports are available for people in distress who end up in Emergency Department by default or on a mental health trajectory. - Carers are at the frontline of suicide prevention and many sit daily with this risk and responsibility but may not having any training or skills to equip them for this. - When challenges occur during a crisis, it is often at the points of intersection between different sectors. - Service providers do not always know what the best evidence-based treatments are for people experiencing suicidal thoughts and behaviours or how to access local services and supports. - Organisations can be very risk averse due to a culture of blame.
+People in suicidal crisis can be passed back and forth between organisations without receiving the care they need. - Many mental health clinicians do not have specific training in suicide prevention or know what the best evidence-based treatments are for people experiencing suicidal thoughts and behaviours. - Many people in the community lack the confidence and skills to address people in suicidal distress or crisis. - People with a lived experience of suicide have the potential, to inform, influence and enhance local suicide prevention solutions but may lack the confidence, skills and readiness to participate. - Confidentiality and legal concerns along with lack of formal arrangements limit information sharing between providers.